apalm112/FSJS-Capstone/README.md

 A MERN stack web application deployed on Heroku, which combines a React frontend with a Express backend.

-This project uses REST API design, Node.js, and Express to create API routes, along with Mongoose and MongoDB for data modeling and persistence.
+This project uses REST API design and Express to create API routes, along with Mongoose and MongoDB for data modeling and persistence.
-The API will provide a way for users to:
+The app will provide a way for users to:
-* review immunization data for Washington state by school.
-Users can see a Google map displaying schools in the database.
+* display immunization data for Washington state schools by immunization type, exemption reason & more on a Google map
+* interact with the map displaying schools in the database
+* each map marker will display an infowindow w/ that schools immunization data
 ___________________________________________________________________________

 ### Installation